Learning happens everywhere and all the time at Wakefield School: our curriculum is both formal and informal, and we value both dimensions.

-The informal curriculum happens within and around formal learning; in moment-by-moment interactions among students and between students and staff, in break times, in out-of-school times through face-to-face and online interactions, during outdoor education (ETOC) activities, during sports and arts activities, and in many other contexts.
+The informal curriculum happens within and around formal learning; in moment-by-moment interactions among students and between students and staff, in break times, in out-of-school times through face-to-face and online interactions, during outdoor education (EOTC) activities, during sports and arts activities, and in many other contexts.

 We actively enrich the informal curriculum by supporting children to develop strong social and communication skills, try out new activities and improve existing knowledge and skills.